Hierarchy12/project-granary/documents/progress_log.md

 2026-9-6:

 Finished XGBoost implementation (Note: notable weather pattern occurred: weathet conditions caused the model and other forecasts to predict upcoming rain, all failed, likely cause being random noise)

+2026-9-7 - 9-12:

+Optimizing XGBoost model (Note: model is inefficient in data collecting, will fix soon)